MarekLani/Human_Agent_Handoff-Bot_Framework_v4_nodejs/readme.md

 #### Agent console

-Agent console is at this point simple html page which contains Web Chat window, which  connects to bot backend via Direct Line.
+Agent console is simple html page containing Web Chat window, which connects to bot backend via Direct Line.
 Direct Line token is generated and provided to Web Chat component directly from API endpoint defined in bot backend.
-At this point this token is created with username "Agent" every time it is requested.
+In this implementation, direct line token is created with username "Agent" every time it is requested.
 Bellow you can see code of agent console.

 ```html
 <!DOCTYPE html>